attilammagyar/js80p/README.md

 ------------

 1. [Download a plugin archive for your platform](https://attilammagyar.github.io/js80p/).
-2. Decompress the ZIP file.
+2. Extract the ZIP archive.
-3. Depending on which plugin type you downloaded, copy `js80p.dll` to the folder where you keep your VST 2.4 plugins, or copy `js80p.vst3` to your VST 3 folder.
+3. Depending on which plugin type you downloaded, copy `js80p.dll` on Windows, `js80p.so` on Linux to thee folder where you keep your VST 2.4 plugins, or copy `js80p.vst3` (on both Windows and Linux) to your VST 3 folder.

 The `presets` folder in the archive contains a few sounds that you can load by clicking the _Import Patch_ icon near the top left corner of the main screen of